 When an additional baccalaureate degree is desired in a field other than that covered by the first degree, the student must meet all the catalog requirements for the second major.
 A student who pursues an additional bachelor's degree must:

 - hold a valid bachelor's degree from an accredited college or university,

 - complete a minimum of 30 additional semester credit hours in residence at TWU, including half the major or a minimum of 15 advanced hours; and

 - complete the state-mandated credits in history and government if they were not completed for the first degree.

 Courses taken for prior baccalaureate degrees may be used for the next degree except for the required 30 additional semester credit hours.
 These degree requirements apply to students holding a baccalaureate degree from TWU or other accredited institution.

 Senior Registration for Graduate Studies

 In the last semester of their undergraduate degree program at TWU, students who are within 12 semester credit hours of a baccalaureate degree will be permitted to register for courses which may be applied toward meeting the requirement for the master’s degree, provided that the total registration does not exceed 16 semester credit hours and proper application is made to the Dean of the Graduate School before registering for such courses.
-Students must have filed a degree plan and a Proof of Eligibility form with the Office of the Registrar before enrolling in graduate-level courses.
+Students must have filed a Degree Plan Verification form and a Proof of Eligibility form with the Office of the Registrar before enrolling in graduate-level courses.